hvsio/loan-modelling/readme.md

 Raw dataset is ingested into simplistic train and test data lakes - default, public schema of the same postgres instance.

 #### h4sio/data_modifier3.1
-Script ingesting data from the lakehouse into the dedicated schemas in test and train warehouse tables in postgresql instance.
+Script ingesting data from the lakehouse into the dedicated schemas in test and train warehouse tables in PostgreSQL instance.
 It is meant as the transformation step, where column names are unified, duplicates dropped, data types optimized.
 Most importantly it normalizes the raw data in dimenstion and fact tables.
 Populates 3 dimension tables and one fact table per schema and connects them with foreign keys.

 ## DAG
 #### loan_predictor.py